filipeestacio/cv/tailored/aircall.md

 *January 2022 - March 2024*
 - Delivered a project to refactor the payment and billing modules using AWS SQS and AWS Lambda.
 - Extended the platform to support voice calls using Redis, WebRTC and Websockets, leveraging APIs for major VoIP telecommunication providers.
-- Successfully designed and implemented backend solutions to accommodate evolving business requirements integrating with third party APIs such as Stripe, Google Places, VoIP providers and others.
+- Successfully designed and implemented backend solutions to accommodate evolving business requirements integrating with third party APIs such as Aircall, Twilio, Nexmo, Bandwidth, Stripe, Google Places, and others.
 - Played a pivotal role in the development and enhancement of the company's core product by resolving complex technical issues and implementing new features.

 ### Application Support Engineer | Sakari
 *November 2020 - January 2022*
 - Successfully managed the entire customer support lifecycle, including incident response, problem resolution, and knowledge base management.
 - Effectively utilized Zendesk and Hubspot to provide efficient and timely customer support.
-- Employed advanced troubleshooting techniques to investigate and resolve complex technical issues using AWS Cloudwatch and Github.
+- Employed advanced troubleshooting techniques to investigate and resolve complex technical issues using AWS Cloudwatch and GitHub.
 - Designed and implemented a comprehensive monitoring system using Prometheus and Grafana, deployed on AWS ECS via Cloudformation, to proactively identify and mitigate potential issues.

 ### Enterprise Architect, Product Designer | Freelance